Declaration regarding Corporate Management

 Shareholders and Annual General Meeting

 Our shareholders exercise their rights at the Annual General Meeting.
 The Annual General Meeting is held during the first six months of the financial year.
-The chairperson of the Supervisory Board chairs the Annual General Meeting.
+The Annual General Meeting shall be chaired by the chairperson of the Supervisory Board or by another person designated by the shareholders’ representatives on the Supervisory Board.
 The shareholders at the Annual General Meeting decide on all tasks assigned to them, as required by law.

 Our goal is to make the shareholders’ participation in the Annual General Meeting as easy as possible.
 All documentation required for participation is published in advance on the Internet.
 Proxies may be appointed by shareholders to exercise their voting rights at the Annual General Meeting in accordance with their instructions.

 KUKA Aktiengesellschaft’s Supervisory Board consists of twelve members as per the Articles of Association, of which six represent the shareholders and six the employees.
-The Supervisory Board chairperson is elected from the supervisory committee.
-The Supervisory Board currently has no chairman.
-The Deputy Chairman of the Supervisory Board is Mr. Michael Leppek1.
+The Supervisory Board chairperson is elected from the Supervisory Board members.
+The Chairman of the Supervisory Board is Dr. Yanmin (Andy) Gu.
+The Deputy Chairman of the Supervisory Board is Mr. Michael Leppek.

 The employee representatives were elected to the Supervisory Board on April 18, 2013.
-The members of the Supervisory Board representing the shareholders were elected by the Annual General Meeting on June 5, 2013.
+The members of the Supervisory Board representing the shareholders were lastly elected by the Annual General Meeting on May 31, 2017.

-This specifically relates to two employee representatives who were appointed to the Supervisory Board by orders of the Augsburg Local Court dated September 10, 2013 and June 1, 2016.
+This currently relates to two employee representatives who were appointed to the Supervisory Board by orders of the Augsburg Local Court dated September 10, 2013 and December 8, 2017.Furthermore, six shareholder representatives were elected members of the Supervisory Board by the ordinary Annual General Meeting of May 31, 2017 for the rest of the duration of the term of office of the previous members of the Supervisory Board.

 (i) the Mediation Committe as per section 27 para.
 3 of the German Act on Company Co-determination (MitbestG)